Esri/webhooks-samples/README.md

 * You need to keep communications within your network
 * Your business needs require a custom solution not offered by an existing vendor

 The following receivers are grouped by programming language.
-The result of each is pretty much the same, a basic server than listens on a given port and writes the incoming payload to a text file.
-In practice, you will need to enhance the server to fulfil your business need; perhaps [sending an email](/sample-workflows/python-email) after receiving a particular message.
+The result of each is pretty much the same, a basic server that listens on a given port and writes the incoming payload to a text file.
+In practice, you will need to enhance the server to fulfill your business need; perhaps [sending an email](/sample-workflows/python-email) after receiving a particular message.
 * [Webhook receiver via Node.js](/javascript/node.js)
 * [Webhook receiver via Python](/Developer/python/flask)
 * [Webhook receiver via Java](/Developer/java)
-* [Webhook receiver via Azure](/Developer/azure/function.python) - Cloud based receiver written in Python
+* [Webhook receiver via Azure](/Developer/azure/function.python) - Cloud-based receiver written in Python
 * [Webhook receiver via ArcGIS Notebook Server](/Developer/notebookserver)

 ### 3rd Party (Commercial) Receivers
-Many websites offer free, low cost or subscription based services that you can quickly get started.
-We don't recommended one vendor over another; based on your business requirements you can evaluate each vendor and choose the one who best fits your needs.
+Many websites offer free, low cost or subscription-based services that you can quickly get started.
+We don't recommend one vendor over another; based on your business requirements you can evaluate each vendor and choose the one who best fits your needs.
 The following list represents just some of the 3rd party websites you can explore and leverage.
 For each of the providers below, we describe how to get started and provide samples or templates (if appropriate).
 * [IFTTT](/3rdParty/IFTTT)
 * [Make (previously Integromat)](/3rdParty/Make)
 * [Microsoft Power Automate (previously Flow)](/3rdParty/PowerAutomate)